CLIMADA Documentation#

 Updating the Documentation Environment for Readthedocs.org#

-For re-creating this environment, we provide a Dockerfile.
+For re-creating the documentation environment, we provide a Dockerfile.
 You can use it to build a new environment and extract the exact versions from it.
 This might be necessary when we upgrade to a new version of Python, or when dependencies are updated.
 NOTE: Your machine must be able to run/virtualize an AMD64 OS.

 Follow these instructions: